The word ‘Quotable’ (adjective) describes a statement or line that is so clever, meaningful, or memorable that people want to repeat it.

 2. Can only famous people say quotable things?

-Not at all.
-Anyone can say something quotable.
-Whether it’s a child, a teacher, a friend, or a celebrity, if the words leave an impact or stick in your memory, they can be considered quotable.
+No. Anyone can say something quotable.
+Whether it’s a student, a teacher, a friend, or a coworker, if the words leave an impact or stick in your memory, they can be considered quotable.

 3. Is “quotable” only used for spoken words?

 No. You can describe written words as quotable too.
-For example, lines from books, poems, speeches, or even social media posts can all be called quotable if they’re worth sharing.
+Lines from books, poems, essays, speeches, newsletters, or even social media posts can all be called quotable if they’re worth sharing and remembering.

 4. What’s the difference between “quote” and “quotable”?

-A quote is the actual thing someone said or wrote.
-Quotable describes whether or not that quote is interesting, wise, or memorable enough to repeat.
+A quote is the exact words someone said or wrote.
+Quotable describes whether those words are interesting, wise, or memorable enough to repeat or cite.

 5. Can “quotable” be used as a noun?

 Usually, it functions as an adjective.
-However, some people use “a quotable” informally to refer to a short, repeatable phrase.
-Example: “She always has a good quotable.”
+However, some people use “a quotable” informally to mean a short, repeatable line.
+For example: “That interview had several great quotables.”

 6. How do I use “quotable” in a sentence?